 Joint-degree students - excepting those in the Accelerated M.B.A./M.P.H.
 Program - with the Graduate School of Arts and Sciences (including the M.A./M.P.H. with the Jackson Institute for Global Affairs); the schools of Divinity, Forestry & Environmental

 Studies, Law, Management, and Nursing; and the Physician Associate Program in the School of Medicine pay three terms of tuition to YSPH.

-Joint M.D./M.P.H. students pay one-half the annual tuition at the Yale School of Medicine.
+Joint M.D./M.P.H. students pay two terms of tuition to YSPH.

 CONTINUOUS STUDY